acatinfd/gifme/README.md

 # gifme
 Gifme is a demo gif sharing app for iOS.
 It is not intened for app store use.

+# Thanks To
+Giphy.com for the API (Powered by Giphy)
+Mattt T. for the Native gif renderer

 # Copyright
 The MIT License (MIT)